 Stock Index Options

 Stock index options are based on a stock index rather than on specific stocks.
 The value of index calls increase as the index increases, and the value of index puts increases as the underlying index decreases.
-These options are similar to stock options, but with some important differences.
+These options are like stock options, but with some important differences.

 The strike price is based on an index value multiplied by the multiplier of the contract, which is usually $100 (USD).
 These options are settled by the exchange of cash, not securities, which, for obvious reasons, is called a cash settlement.
 The option writer who is assigned an exercise pays cash to the holder who exercised the option.